A vegetarian lunch at French Laundry

 The meal ended with a mouthful of deserts

 It would be a wrong question to ask whether the food was worth the time and money.
-The right question would be “Was the experience worth the time and money?”, I would say, “definitely”.
+The right question would be “Was the experience worth the time and money?”, I would say, “Definitely”.
 Being vegetarian, I was skeptical but was delighted beyond my expectations.